PhillipWongSeven/University-Ranking/README.md

 # University-Ranking

+## Introduction
 The is the capstone project for my Machine Learning Nanodegree.
+In here, I build a machine learning model that would help us predict the ranking of a certain university given a certain set of five criterions('quality of education', 'alumni employment', 'publication', 'citations', 'patents').
+Our model is found to have a testing accurency of 93%.

 ## System Requirement
 - Jupyter Notebook/Ipython Notebook 4.1.2